monome/docs/docs/modular/ansible/index.md

 ### Patterns

 Patterns are shown along the top row, with 16 available total.
+Push a pattern key momentarily to load that pattern. *Hold* a pattern key to store the current pattern into it; it will pulse when the pattern is stored.
+Remember that loading an 'empty' pattern will effectively clear the current pattern.

 ### Time